Research Robots Humanoid Applications Industries Technology Contact

 Does the Delta robot handle rotation (4th axis)?

 Basic Delta robots are 3-axis (X, Y, Z).
-However, most industrial applications add a telescopic 4th axis (theta) down the center to rotate the gripper.
-This is essential for orienting parts correctly before placing them, even if the AGV delivered them in a random orientation.
+But most real-world setups add a central telescopic 4th axis (theta) to rotate the gripper.
+Vital for properly orienting parts before placement, even if the AGV dumped them randomly.

 How does energy consumption compare to other manipulators?

-Delta robots have high peak power demands during acceleration but low moving mass, meaning average consumption is reasonable.
-However, they require rigid mounting frames which don't consume power but add to infrastructure costs compared to collaborative arms.
+Delta robots guzzle peak power during acceleration but have low moving mass, so average draw stays reasonable.
+They do need rigid mounting frames, though—which hike infrastructure costs versus collaborative arms.

 Are safety fences required when using Delta robots with AGVs?